 Dynamic probing involves driving a steel cone vertically into the ground using a sliding hammer and recording the number of blows for each 100mm of penetration.
 The results obtained from the dynamic probe tests can be correlated to the standard penetration test (SPT).

-The cone diameter and angle will depend upon the chosen method.
+The cone diameter and angle will depend on the chosen method.
 For example, the super heavy dynamic probe (DPSH) has a cone diameter of approximately 50mm and a cone angle of 90 degrees.

 The cone is attached to a 1.0m section steel rod with a diameter of approximately 35mm and graduation markings at 100mm intervals.
-Depending upon the chosen method, the drop height can be adjusted.
-The super heavy method is generally the preferred choice, with a drop weight of 63.5kg and a drop height of approximately 750mm.
+Depending on the chosen method, the drop height can be adjusted.
+The super heavy method is typically the preferred choice, with a drop weight of 63.5kg and a drop height of approximately 750mm.

-The cone can both be fixed to the rods and recovered at the end of the test, or can be disposable and detaches from the rods at the end of the test when the rods are retracted.
-It is usual to conduct a torque reading of the rods after each metre of penetration using a torque wrench in order to estimate the skin friction effects on the rods.
+The cone can be fixed to the rods and recovered at the end of the test; or can be disposable and detaches from the rods at the end of the test when the rods are retracted.
+It is usual to conduct a torque reading of the rods after each metre of penetration using a torque wrench to estimate the skin friction effects on the rods.
 These torque readings are normally only conducted when using the disposable cone.
-A further rod is then added and the process is continued until the probe refuses to penetrate the ground or the test reaches the target depth.
+A further rod is then added, and the process is continued until the probe refuses to penetrate the ground or the test reaches the target depth.

 The depth of penetration achievable is dependent on the density of the material encountered.
-However, for a typical project with dynamic probes driven to depths between 5.0m and 10.0m At least 50m of probing would normally be expected during a single working shift.
+For a typical project with dynamic probes driven to depths between 5.0m and 10.0m at least 50m of probing would typically be achieved during a single working shift.